maikelf/vollyServer/README.md

 # vollyServer

-This project is REST API form project VollyCLient (https://github.com/maikelf/vollyClient).
+This project is a REST API for project VollyCLient (https://github.com/maikelf/vollyClient).

 ## Requirements